Fjottis/NetworkDNSDHCP/README.md

 ## Installation

-Basic instalation :
+Basic installation :
 1. Install the libraries required with : `pip install -r requirements.txt` in your file

 2. Verify that you have the database in the file

-3. Depending the OS your using ,you should open the file notification.py and in the function notification replace ostype:‘Mac’ to your OS .
-Write Mac,Linux,Windows

 Optional :
 1. If you want the icon of the notification to be printed change the path for the path of the repository in your computer
-2. If you want the function email to work ,add your email address in the file
+2. If you want the function email to work ,add your email address in the function mail as sender and the password of your address in password.
+example : sender = 'dnsdhcpproject@gmail.com' password = 'mypassword'

 ## Run the program